 In this section

-Staff include six doctors, a clinic coordinator, and a dental therapist.
+From 2018 - we have introduced a combined refugee health and mental health service - staff include 4 consultant paediatricians, 3 fellows, a psychiatrist, paediatric mental health nurse, a clinic coordinator, and a dental therapist.
 Male and female clinicians are available, one of the clinicians is Farsi speaking.
-As well as expertise in refugee health, staff have experience in general paediatrics, developmental paediatrics, and forensic medicine.
+As well as expertise in child refugee health, staff have experience in general paediatrics, developmental paediatrics, autism assessment, forensic medicine, child and adolescent psychiatry and paediatric mental health nursing.
 Interpreting, pathology, radiology and pharmacy services are available onsite, alongside all other hospital services.
 Volunteers help families navigate the hospital.
-The immigrant health service uses secondary mental health (psychiatry and psychology) consultation, and is also supported by a teacher from the RCH Education Institute.
-There are close links to primary health care providers, refugee health teams, the Royal Dental Hospital and settlement/community organisations working in refugee health.
+We have regular secondary mental health consultations, and we are also supported by a teacher from the RCH Education Institute.
+We have close links to primary health care providers, the Royal Dental Hospital and settlement/community organisations working in refugee health.

 Referrals should be clearly marked to Immigrant health clinic (attention Helen Milton) and can be sent through the normal outpatient referrals process.
 Please include the following information:

 Immigrant health resources.
-Updated February 2018.
+Updated August 2018.
 Contact firstname.lastname@example.org